-In accordance with Government Auditing Standards, we have also issued our report dated September 2, 2014, on our consideration of the Corporation's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+In accordance with Government Auditing Standards, we have also issued our report dated September 14, 2015, on our consideration of the Corporation's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
 The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on internal control over financial reporting or on compliance.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the Corporation's internal control over financial reporting and compliance.

-SAKBST LLP
+SafBST LLP

-New York, New York September 2, 2014
+New York, New York September 14, 2015

-Management's Discussion and Analysis June 30, 2014 and 2013 (unaudited) (amounts in thousands, except as noted)
+Management's Discussion and Analysis June 30, 2015 and 2014 (unaudited) (amounts in thousands, except as noted)

-The following is a narrative overview and analysis of the financial activities of Fiscal Year 2005 Securitization Corporation ("FSC" or the "Corporation") as of June 30, 2014 and 2013, and for the years then ended.
+The following is a narrative overview and analysis of the financial activities of the Fiscal Year 2005 Securitization Corporation ("FSC" or the "Corporation") as of June 30, 2015 and 2014, and for the years then ended.
 It should be read in conjunction with FSC's government-wide financial statements, governmental funds financial statements, and the notes to the financial statements.